 You’re never too old to start taking control of your health.
 Strength, agility, and energy aren’t perks limited to the young.
 “The human body is designed to adapt, and it retains that ability right up until the moment the heart stops beating,” says Trevor Thieme, C.S.C.S. and Beachbody’s fitness and nutrition content manager.
 “That means no matter how old or unfit you are, your body is always ready to improve its condition,” he explains.

 In fact, research shows that adults over the age of 65 who lift weights just twice a week don’t just lose fat and gain muscle, they also lower their risk for all-cause mortality.

-Start with one thing you’d like to change — whether it’s eating more colorful meals or trying a new workout — and make it happen.
 Once you make a few easy changes to your routine, you’ll realize that your ability to adapt, learn, and challenge yourself isn’t incumbent on your age.

 4. My schedule is too busy right now